Cryptoanalysis & Decypher of Vigenere code

 his_index = (iter->second)[i];

-line = lookup_line (_v_digrames[his_index][k], reference_digram[k], _matrice);
+= lookup_line (_v_digrames[his_index][k], reference_digram[k], _matrice);

 v.push_back (line);